NateEaton/mind-pwa/README.md

 This application is designed to be hosted as a static website.
 You can run the version deployed on Vercel using the link above or follow the directions below.

 1.  **Prerequisites:** You need a web server capable of serving static files (e.g., Apache, Nginx, Caddy, Synology Web Station, Netlify, Vercel, GitHub Pages) and Node.js if using the Git hook for versioning.
 2.  **Get the Code:** Clone this repository or download the source code files.
-If cloning, you may need to set up the `pre-commit` hook manually (copy file _pre-commit_ into repodir/.git/hooks).
+If cloning, you may need to set up the `pre-commit` hook manually (copy file _pre-commit.example_ to repodir/.git/hooks/pre-commit).
 3.  **(If using Git hook):** Run `npm run generate-version` (or `node update-version.js`) once initially if `version.json` doesn't exist.
 4.  **Deploy Files:** Place all the files and folders (`index.html`, `app.js`, `db.js`, `style.css`, `sw.js`, `manifest.json`, `version.json`, `icons/` folder, etc.) into a web-accessible directory on your server.
 5.  **Configure Server (if needed):** Ensure your web server is configured to correctly serve files with standard MIME types.